thomashoullier/cpp-webcam-manip/README.md

 /usr/bin/g++ src/videocapture_camera.cpp -o build/videocapture_camera `pkg-config --cflags --libs opencv4 cblas`
 ```

+## Dependencies
+We use the CUDA version of the Canny edge detector, this shows how to call
+GPU-enabled processing in OpenCV.

 ## Usage
 The program spawns a GUI window with the video feed from the webcam and a
 bar with some information on webcam settings.
 Some settings can be changed